Indications for Use

 Advanced Viewer Functions

-In approved regions, derived images may be created and reviewed within the OnePacs system, such as Multiplanar Reconstructed images (MPR), Volume Rendered images (VR), and other image types.
+In available regions, derived images may be created and reviewed within the OnePacs system, such as Multiplanar Reconstructed images (MPR), Volume Rendered images (VR), and other image types.
 These derived image types involve displaying the source data not in the originally acquired form, but in ways more accessible to human visual interpretation, and may involve rounding errors, volume averaging artifacts, and other sources of error.
 Such images should be used only as tools accompanying the original source data for interpretation.